4GeeksAcademy/python-lists-loops-programming-exercises/exercises/14.2-letter_counter/README.md

 1. Count the letters in the string used in par and print the number of times it is repeated throughout the string.

-2. Capitalization should not affect the count (ie if there is a string that contains a capital `A` as well as a lowercase `a` the count for a should be 2).
+2. Capitalization should not affect the count (i.e. if there is a string that contains a capital `A` as well as a lowercase `a` the count for a should be 2).

 3. Spaces should be ignored!